rositis/hierarchical_select/README.txt

 This module defines the "hierarchical_select" form element, which is a much enhanced way for letting the user select an option in a hierarchy.
-Out of the box, this module implements the hierarchical_select hooks for the taxonomy (which automatically includes support for the forum module) and content_taxonomy modules.
+Out of the box, this module implements the hierarchical_select hooks for the taxonomy (which automatically includes support for the forum module), content_taxonomy and subscriptions_taxonomy modules.
 It also converts hierarchical vocabularies that are used as exposed filters in any View to a hierarchical select.

 Any module that uses a select form element, of which the options are ordered hierarchically, can take advantage of this new form element.
 Especially when